This page provides basic information about the core functions of the AOR viewer:

 All these functions are explained in detail in the User Manual.

-The opening screen of the AOR viewer is a gallery consisting of all the books that are part of the AOR corpus.
+The opening screen of the AOR viewer is a gallery consisting of all the books that are part of the AOR corpora.

 By clicking on one of the thumbnails, a particular book is opened in a “workspace,” a panel in the AOR viewer consisting of the digital image and a transcription viewing and search panel.

 In the workspace, one can scroll through the images by clicking on the arrows at the left and right of the image.
-One can also modify the way in which images are displayed (e.g., as thumbnails or openings of a book) by clicking on the two buttons (6 or 7) in the upper righthand corner.
+One can also modify the way in which images are displayed (e.g., as thumbnails or openings of a book) by clicking on (10) in the upper righthand corner.

 The AOR viewer allows for viewing the images of several books next to each other.
-This can be done by opening a new workspace (click on the button to which arrow 1 points or on “change layout” in the upper righthand corner).
+This can be done by opening a new workspace (click on the button to which arrow 2 points or on “change layout” (arrow 8) in the upper righthand corner).

-Clicking on (5) opens the transcription panel, which displays data derived from the digital transcriptions, including the marginal annotations, their translations into English, and the symbols used by Gabriel Harvey.
+Clicking on (9) opens the transcription panel, which displays data derived from the digital transcriptions, including the marginal annotations, their translations into English, and the symbols used by Gabriel Harvey and John Dee.

 (NB: The transcription panel does not contain all the data of the digital transcriptions.
 For more information, see the User Manual.)